Updated:

 Community Engagement

-The proposed amendment, although encompassing the region, will only impact a limited number of stakeholders and not the general public.
-On December 12, 2023 Council adopted the public participation program as outlined in this section.
 Providing additional flexibility relative to acceptance of security and altering the process for acceptance of inspection fees impacts land developers in HRM.
 HRM has held preliminary discussions with industry regarding the inclusion of development bonds as security.
 Many of the major developers and consultants in HRM have been involved in discussions about proposed changes to the inspection fee process.
 Discussions on both items have been positive and there is support for the inclusion of development bonds and changes to the inspection fee process from industry.
-Given the broad geography involved and the previous engagement on the matter with industry, the level of community engagement includes consultation through the Development Liaison Group (DLG), and information sharing and invitation for feedback through the HRM website.
+Given the broad geography involved and the previous engagement on the matter with industry, the proposed level of community engagement would be consultation through the Development Liaison Group (DLG), and information sharing and invitation for feedback through the HRM website.
 In addition to this public participation, the HRM Charter requires a public hearing to be held before Regional Council can consider approval of any amendments.

 Status